 Go to insert tab > Shapes > select a rectangle.
-It will appear on Report page.
-Similarly turn off the fill option from the Format shape.
+It will appear on the Report page.
+Similarly, turn off the fill option from the Format shape.

-Go to view tab > selection.
+Go to View tab > selection.
 A selection pane will appear on the page.
 Here we can adjust the Z-order.
-So where is it form a layer perspective?
+So where is it from a layer perspective?

-On Selection pane, drag the slicer up and then rectangle.
+On the Selection pane, drag the slicer up and then a rectangle.
 Here we rename the slicer and rectangle.